Dinatu/dinatu.github.io/index.md

 ----------------------------------------------------------------------------------------------------------
 ### Headers
-Headers are written with a hash mark.
+Headers are written with hash marks.
 There are many size of headers in Markdown.

 &nbsp;
 &nbsp;